Are you wondering about “What is the difference between pizza sauce vs. spaghetti sauce?” Or questions worry you like :

 Spaghetti sauce is also simple in terms of the ingredients.
 As it’s served on the boiled spaghetti, it must be fully flavored to make it relish.
 And that flavor primarily comes from:

 - Sprinkled parmesan cheese

-If the spaghetti sauce doesn’t hold taste in it, it’ll also not enhance the taste of spaghetti.
-Remember, these are only a few fresh ingredients that make the magic happen.
+If the spaghetti sauce doesn’t hold taste, it’ll also not enhance the taste of spaghetti.
+Remember, only a few fresh ingredients make the magic happen.

 Thus pizza sauce is made with less water content and more tomato paste.

 Like, the spaghetti sauce also features concentrated tomato paste with more water content.
 In simple words, it’s also thicker.